 Yes, you can.
 I stop and start deliveries according to my budget.
 I go through Jodi Weiss at Thrive Life.
 I try to buy $100.00 a month because then I get FREE shipping.
-This works for me and I keep my food stash building to what I need to prepare meals.
+This works for me and I keep my food stash inventory built up with what I need to prepare meals.
 This may or may not work for you.
 Thrive Life Website

 Food Storage Tips

 Yes, I grew up eating peaches that were four years old, I’m sure.
-My point is that the quality and vitamins are reduced each year the item is stored.
+My point is that the quality of those foods and the level of vitamins and other nutrients are reduced each year the item is stored.
 Enough said.
 Let’s get started with Freeze-Dried and Dehydrated food.

 Pantry Size versus #10 Cans

-The only company that I’m aware of that sells smaller freeze-dried and dehydrated food in Pantry size cans AND #10 cans are ThriveLife.
-Here’s the deal they are smaller and therefore you don’t have to open a HUGE #10 can.
+The only company that I’m aware of that sells smaller freeze-dried and dehydrated food in pantry size cans AND #10 cans are ThriveLife.
+Here’s the deal, the pantry size cans are smaller so you don’t have to open a HUGE #10 can.
 They work very well for smaller families.
-In fact, I just ordered jalapenos in the Pantry size cans because I like certain foods in the smaller containers.
-I can empty the Pantry size can right into my quart mason jars.
+In fact, I just ordered jalapenos in the pantry size cans because I like certain foods in the smaller containers.
+I can empty the pantry size can contents right into my quart mason jars.

 Remove The Oxygen Absorbers